 - Logging policy – VPNs can store logs of your activity, just like an ISP.
 To ensure this doesn’t happen, go with a service that has a strict zero-logging policy.

 - Software availability – You need to run VPN software in order to access the service’s features.
+Make sure your chosen provider has compatible apps.

 - Security extras – Does the VPN offer an automatic kill switch?
 DNS leak protection?
 These help keep you hidden online.